 One cornerstone of our policy base must be that we will ensure that Canada always has enough “rough men” (and women) in our armed forces, that they are superbly disciplined, very well trained to “do violence on our behalf” whenever and wherever necessary (but always within the laws of war) and adequately equipped for a wide range of tasks.
-Those adequately equipped, well trained and superbly disciplined “rough men” and women must be properly organized and well led, too.
+Those adequately equipped, well trained and superbly disciplined “rough men” and women must be properly organized and well-led, too.

 That’s not too much to ask, is it?

-We, Conservatives, need to remind our fellow Canadians that their armed forces are rather like their home and auto insurance policies or their municipal fire departments … we want to know that we have “good enough” coverage, even though we want to pay as little as possible for it.
+Conservatives, need to remind our fellow Canadians that their armed forces are rather like their home and auto insurance policies or their municipal fire departments … we want to know that we have “good enough” coverage, even though we want to pay as little as possible for it.
 We want “good men” and women in Canada to do something: to agree to forgo some social services in return for an adequate national defence.

 It’s not an easy or popular case to make but real Conservatives must be ready to make and defend it in our policy conventions and on the campaign trail.